How Much Money Does a Hairstylist Make in a Year?

 It’s true that a Hair Stylist cuts, colors, and styles hair, typically as part of a salon’s services.
 As part of her regular job, she may shampoo, perm, or blow-dry hair, and she may also deal with wigs and facial hair and treat the scalp for specific customers.
 Hairstylists or natural hair salon personnel are sometimes hairdressers or barbers (typically those specializing in men’s hair).
 Their average salary is determined in part by their position in the salon.

 Hairdressers or Hairstylists

 As of May 2011, the Bureau of Labor Statistics stated that 357,030 hairstylists were employed nationally, classified as hairdressers, hairstylists, or cosmetologists.
 The terms “hairdresser” and “hairstylist” are sometimes used interchangeably.
 Cosmetologists have a distinct function in salons.
-They are often treating the scalp and face or working with wigs and other hairpieces.
+They often treat the scalp and face or work with wigs and other hairpieces.
 These employees received an average yearly salary of $26,460, or $12.72 per hour.
 The highest-paid 10% earned $41,490 or more, while the lowest-paid 10% earned $16,710 or less.